JiasenZheng/3d_slam_colored/README.md

     roslaunch slam jackal_interface.launch color_cloud:=true
     ```
     - use the PS4 controller to move the robot and visualize the colorized cloud in Rviz
-* To run it in real robot with slam, follow the steps below:
+* To run it in the real robot with SLAM, follow the steps below:
-    - turn on your jackal and connect the PS4 controller through bluetooth
+    - turn on your Jackal and connect the PS4 controller through Bluetooth
     - ssh to your Jackal computer
     - source the jackal setup bash "setup_jackal.bash" under the slam package directory
     - run the 3d slam launch file in the terminal: